pags/engine.js/README.md

 #### `(instance).render()`

 Render the controller - this will resolve all `datasources` and call `generateHTML`.
-Generally you only need to call this method once in order to kick things off - any data changes will automatically cause a re-render.
-Re-renders are achieved via DOM diffing.
+Generally you only need to call this method once in order to kick things off - any model changes will automatically cause a re-render.
+Re-renders are achieved via DOM diffing, so UI state such as input focus or scroll position is preserved.
 Calls to `render` will cancel any other pending `render` calls for the controller in order to prevent race conditions.

 Will return a promise that resolves if and when that particular rendering call has completed.

 #### `(instance).events`

-An optional object where the key is an event name, followed by a space, followed by any number of element selectors, and the value is an event handler that will be invoked with the event.
+An optional object where the key is a string starting with a native DOM event type, followed by a space, followed by any number of element selectors, and the value is an event handler that will be invoked with the event and bound to the controller instance.

 ex:
 ```